suresh-kandoth/DiagnosticsStore/README.md

 Have you ever been in this situation before?

 You are troubleshooting a SQL Server behavior or problem.
-The person assisting/collaborating with you asks "**Hey, do you have output from "DMV name" when this problem happened**".
+The person assisting/collaborating with you asks "**Hey, do you have output from _some DMV name_ when this problem happened**".
 The standard answer is No. Then you use one of the diagnostic log collection utilities to setup the DMV collections and then wait for the problem to appear again.
 Sounds familiar?

 The goal of this project is to provide you with the necessary building blocks and scripts to setup continuous diagnostic log collection with minimal impact to server resources and throughput.